xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 A backend configuration for haproxy might look like this:

 ```
-reqadd X-Script-Name:\ /arangodb
+reqadd X-Script-Name:\ /avocadodb
 ```

 The frontend will recognize the subpath and produce appropriate links.
-ArangoDB will only accept paths from trusted frontend proxies.
+AvocadoDB will only accept paths from trusted frontend proxies.
 Trusted proxies may be added on startup:

 ```